networknext/next/README.md

 <br>

-This is a monorepo that contains a WIP migration/refactor of the Network Next services.
+This is a monorepo that contains a WIP migration/refactor of the Network Next backend.

 ## Development